purn1mak/HadoopSummitCloudbreak/README.md

 #### c.
 Create Cloudbreak Credentials
 Before launching Cloudbreak on AWS, you must meet the [prerequisites.](aws_prerequisites.md)
-The first thing you need are credentials to cloud provider of your choice.
+The first thing you need are credentials to a cloud provider of your choice.
 1. Click on Credentials in the right menu
 2. Then click on Create Credentials